condor-the-bird/tondev/docs/SDK/Local Node.md

+# Overview

+TON Labs Local Node is a pre-configured Docker image with a simplified standalone node server instance designed only for debugging and testing.

+> **Note:** TON Labs Local Node (Node SE) is not designed to interact with the regular TON network.

+# Node SE Test Giver

 > Note that all references to Gram in this document or other documents in this documentation imply test Grams, not the real ones.

+## Configuration

 If you are using the local node (Node SE) for your projects, you can use its pre-deployed Giver to transfer test Grams, deploy and run other contracts.
 On the start Node SE giver has 1.5 billion test Grams when you first create the Node container.